Unirep/Unirep/packages/docs/docs/getting-started/create-unirep-app.md

 0x15e1358a646a10aa99756a250d9463b6026fbd09c5f4d28e477085f21eecd197
 ```

-Each epoch key can receive data and they contribute to the same user.
+Each epoch key can receive data and that data is accumulated to a user.

 e.g. <br/>
 `data[0] = 1` is requested by epoch key: `0x2b4b15e0173f69807318198d5c1db6c00c44380af2e05912608950e10ba04b43`<br/>
 `data[0] = 2` is requested by epoch key: `0x15e1358a646a10aa99756a250d9463b6026fbd09c5f4d28e477085f21eecd197`

-the final `data[0]` of the user is `3` since 1 + 2 = 3
+The final `data[0]` of the user is `3` since 1 + 2 = 3

 :::caution
 These epoch keys only last for one epoch.
-If epoch updates, new epoch keys will be generated and old epoch keys become invalid.
+If the epoch updates, new epoch keys will be generated and old epoch keys become invalid.
 :::

 #### Attest

-After the user clicks the **attest** button, an attestation will happen.
-It executes
+After the user clicks the **attest** button, an attestation will happen and following steps take place:
 1. User generates an epoch key proof to prove the epoch key is valid.
 2. User submits the epoch key proof and the requested data to the relayer.
-3. Relayer use `UnirepApp.sol` to call [attest](../contracts-api/unirep-sol.md#attest) in `Unirep.sol`
+3. Relayer uses `UnirepApp.sol` to call [attest](../contracts-api/unirep-sol.md#attest) in `Unirep.sol`

 ### User State Transtion

 <a href="https://imgur.com/Gly6cti"><img src="https://i.imgur.com/Gly6cti.png" title="User state transition" width="300"/></a>

-If `Current epoch #` does not equal to `Latest transition epoch`, a [user state transition](../protocol/user-state-transition.md) should be performed to receive more data.
+If `Current epoch #` does not equal to `Latest transition epoch` (found under the Epoch section), a [user state transition](../protocol/user-state-transition.md) should be performed to be able to receive more data.
 The user state transition should be done manually by users. <br/>
-It executes
+The following steps take place for a user state transition:
 1. Generate a [user state transition proof](../circuits-api/circuits.md#user-state-transition-proof)
 2. Submit the proof to the relayer
 3. Relayer updates the `Unirep.sol` contract